FNNDSC/med2image/README.rst

 Pull ``NIfTI``
 ~~~~~~~~~~~~~

-The inputFile should be a ``NIfTI`` volume with extension ``.nii``.
+The input should be a ``NIfTI`` volume with extension ``.nii``.
 We provide a sample volume here https://github.com/FNNDSC/SAG-anon-nii.git

 - Clone this repository (``SAG-anon-nii``) to your local computer.